CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

 ```

-To build the skill, you will need to set the environment variables the follow the corresponding make commands:
+To build the skill, you will need to set the following environment variables:
-* `DOCKER_PREGISTRY_URL=xxxx` <-- Private Registry Url accessible from Cortex
+* `DOCKER_PREGISTRY_URL=xxxx` - Private Registry Url accessible from Cortex
-* `PROJECT_NAME=xxxx` <-- name of the project to save the skill, action and types
+* `PROJECT_NAME=xxxx` - Name of the project to save the skill, action and types
-* `CORTEX_TOKEN=xxxx` <-- for connecting to api-server
+* `CORTEX_TOKEN=xxxx` - For connecting to Cortex

 Make Commands:
 ```
+# Build the Application
+make clean build

+# Create the application image
+make create-app-image

 # Building and pushing the skill container, saving the skill and the types
 make deploy-skill